DumbleDuck/DiffDrive-Robot-Homing-Service/README.md

 4. Package is ready to be built.
 Go to ros2_ws and type `colcon build --packages-select custom_interfaces`.
 Source the work space by performing `source ~/ros2_ws/install/setup.bash`.
 Once built, check if the interface is discovered by typing `ros2 interface show custom_interfaces/srv/Homing`

-## 🖧 Creating a service server:
+## 🖧 Creating a service server node:
 1. Clone the repository in `ros2_ws/src` by doing `https://github.com/DumbleDuck/DiffDrive-Robot-Homing-Service.git`.
 Rename the folder to skid_steer_robot

 2. Adding interface dependency in `package.xml`: The interface is ready and we can use it in the service server.
 But before that, we need to add custom interfaces as a dependency so that it can be imported as a package like this `<depend>custom_interfaces</depend>`.
 Purpose of other dependencies is commented in the file itself.

-3. Defining the service server `homing_server.py`: This node provides the functionality of the service.
+3. Defining the service server `homing_server.py`: This node provides the functionality of the service and is located inside `skid_steer_robot/`.
 In this case, the service will be used to trigger a homing command which will home our robot.
 Some key parts of code relevant to service are explained:
 - `from custom_interfaces.srv import Homing`: importing our built service interface package.
 - `class HomingServiceServer(Node):` defines the functionality of our server
 	- `__init__`: creates a service called homing that uses the service interface `custom_interfaces/srv/Homing`, subscribes to `\odom` to receive robot location, publishes to `\cmd_vel` to home the robot.